Romoney Crichlow: Career

-Plymouth Argyle loan

 On the same day he was recalled from Swindon, he was sent on loan to EFL League One side Plymouth Argyle for the remainder of the season.

-Bradford City loan

 On 21 June 2022, Crichlow joined EFL League Two side Bradford City on a season long loan.
+He scored his first league goal for the Bantams in a 2–1 victory away at Northampton Town.

+On 27 June 2023, Crichlow signed a two-year deal with EFL League One side Peterborough United.
+He was a member of the Peterborough side that won the EFL Trophy in the 2023–24 season, coming on as a substitute in stoppage time during the final held at Wembley Stadium.

+On 12 May 2024 the club announced he had been placed on the transfer list.

+On 3 October 2024, he signed on loan for National League club Dagenham & Redbridge until January 2025.

+In February 2025, he re-joined Bradford on a contract until the end of the season.
+He was released by Bradford City at the end of the 2024–25 season.

+He joined Barnet for the 2025-26 season.

 Personal life

 His mother, Natalie Crichlow, died on 6 August 2019 in Barbados having been attacked.
 He thanked Hartlepool United fans for their support following his mother's death.